malscan/malscan/README.md

 ## Summary

-Malscan is a robust and fully featured scanning platform for Linux servers that greatly simplifies keeping your web servers secure and malware-free.
+Malscan is a scanning platform for Linux servers that simplifies keeping your web servers secure and malware-free.
 It is built upon the ClamAV platform, providing all of the features of Clamscan with a host of new features and detection modes.

+**NOTE**: This branch is currently in legacy mode.
+I am in the process of rewriting this application into Python from Shell, which will be the primary application language moving forward.
+New features will not be introduced for the lgacy Shell application, however bugfixes will continue for some time.

 ## Features
 * Multiple channels of malware signatures